 ALCOHOL AND ITS EFFECTS

 It sounds pretty strange to ‘drink at’ another person.
 This is an abstract concept and involves the emotional connections driving your drinking.
-This phrase is used often in peer support programs and often implies that the person has not fully accepted his or her alcoholism.
-Drinking at someone has an aggressive quality, and it could be described as a form of ‘acting out’ against that person or possibly ‘projecting anger’ onto that person.
+Peer support programs often use this phrase to imply the person has not fully accepted his or her alcoholism.
+Drinking at someone has an aggressive quality, and it could be a form of ‘acting out’ against that person or possibly ‘projecting anger’ onto that person.
 Either way, it doesn’t fall under a completely mature way of coping.

 There are numerous reasons why someone might relapse on alcohol.
 Alcoholic’s Anonymous often uses the pneumonic H.A.L.T. to describe common reasons to relapse.